Elections can be a great moment for think tanks: a chance to step forward as the link between policy, evidence and the public.

 Partnerships and coalitions were essential

 Nearly all the think tanks in this story worked in partnerships and coalitions within the national context.
 And scaling would not have happened without coordination between think tanks across the region.
-Funding and networking facilitated by IDRC, ODI, CIPPEC, TTI made it possible for think tanks to help each other and share their experiences.
+Funding and networking facilitated by IDRC, ODI, CIPPEC, TTI and OTT made it possible for think tanks to help each other and share their experiences.

 Trust is very important.
 Grupo Faro was a small organisation when they approach CIES for guidance.
 It helped that they belonged to the same community that ODI and CIPPEC had been nurturing.
 The Latin American network of think tanks that emerged from the TTI made sharing of ideas and information much easier, especially as many of the executive directors, researchers and communicators developed personal as well as professional relationships.